-Other variations come about because the application may either dequeue messages directly or use the TMQFORWARD server and because an error may cause a transaction to be rolled back and the message requeued while logic dictates that the transaction should be committed.
-These variations and ways to deal with them are discussed in "Oracle Tuxedo /Q Administration" on page 2-1, "Oracle Tuxedo /Q C Language Programming" on page 3-1, and "Oracle Tuxedo /Q COBOL Language Programming" on page 4-1.
+Other variations come about because the application may either dequeue messages directly or use the TMQFORWARD server and because an error may cause a transaction to be rolled back and the message re-queued while logic dictates that the transaction should be committed.
+These variations and ways to deal with them are discussed in Oracle Tuxedo /Q Administration, Oracle Tuxedo /Q C Language Programming, and Oracle Tuxedo /Q COBOL Language Programming.